 We’re excited to announce that ReachOut has appointed Professor Simon Hepburn as our new Chair of the Board of Trustees.

 Simon takes up his new role as part of a distinguished career across the charity, education and skills sectors.
-Simon is currently the Chief Executive Officer at the UK Cyber Security Council and a Visiting Professor at Aston University in Birmingham.
+Simon is the former Chief Executive Officer at the UK Cyber Security Council and a Visiting Professor at Aston University in Birmingham.
 He has also worked as a Director at Academies Enterprise Trust (AET) and City Year UK, an Assistant Director at The Children’s Society, and as a Trustee Board Member at ACEVO.

 Mentoring has always been an important part of Simon’s life and career.
 Having left school with no substantial qualifications, Simon attended a further education college to train as a chef, where he later mentored and trained other young chefs entering the profession.

 Simon went on to work with young people on bail throughout London, achieving a 100% success rate in supporting them not to re-offend.
 This work led him to a career in the charity sector and a passion for mentoring and supporting others.

 Alice Memminger, ReachOut’s Interim CEO, said: “We’re thrilled to have Simon join ReachOut as our new Chair of Trustees.
 Simon brings with him extensive experience across the charity sector and is a true advocate for young people.
 The skills and expertise he can offer will be highly valuable to ReachOut as we celebrate our 20th anniversary as a charity, and embark on developing a new strategy that will expand our reach and impact.

 I’d also like to extend my thanks to our outgoing Chair of Trustees Ed Lehman.
 ReachOut is extremely grateful for his hard work and guidance over his many years involved with the charity.
 First as a mentor, then as a trustee and later as Chair, Ed has been instrumental in ReachOut’s growth and impact.”